codejones-hub/plutus/doc/tutorials/contract-testing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The dynamic logic test we have developed only uses our recovery strategy if locked funds remain after a random sequence of actions.
+The dynamic logic test we have developed only uses our recovery strategy if there are locked funds remaining after a random sequence of actions.
 How often does that happen?
-Given that tests contain many more guesses than lock actions, there is a risk that the contract is usually holding no funds before we even consider using our strategy.
+Given that tests contain many more guesses than ``Lock`` actions, there is a risk that the contract is usually holding no funds before we even consider using our strategy.
 To find out, we can monitor_ the contract model during our tests.
 As in the monitoring_ method of the ContractModel_ class, we